wmono/jtsc/README.md

-# Java wrapper for the TypeScript Compiler
+# JVM Wrapper for the TypeScript Compiler

 This project is
  - a wrapper to allow `tsc` to run on the JVM, plus